 There’s a science to this process – and we need water that has reached its boiling point for the perfection of chemistry to happen.

-And, just for the record – using a gooseneck kettle to make this coffee adds a bit of joy to the experience.
+And, just for the record – using a gooseneck kettle, like one of these, to make this coffee adds a bit of joy to the experience.

 Let this water drip through.

 Once the water has dripped through, slowly pour about half of the remaining water over the coffee grounds.
 Allow it to drip through and repeat with the remaining water.